-The Development Services Director may in accordance with Sec.
-10.2.18. approve a street design adjustment, subject to the following findings:
+The Board of Adjustment shall, in accordance with Sec.
+10.2.18., approve a design adjustment from the provisions of Article 8.4 relating to new streets, upon a showing of all of the findings set below.

 - 1. The approved adjustment meets the intent of this Article; - 2.
-The approved adjustment conforms with the Comprehensive Plan and adopted City plans;
+The approved adjustment conforms with the Comprehensive Plan and adopted City plans; - The approved adjustment does not increase congestion or compromise safety; - 4.
+The approved adjustment does not create additional maintenance responsibilities for the City;

-- 3. The approved adjustment does not increase congestion or compromise safety; - 4.
-The approved adjustment does not create additional maintenance responsibilities for the City; - 5.
-The approved adjustment has been designed and certified by a Professional Engineer; and - 6.
-The approved adjustment shall address stormwater collection and conveyance and not adversely impact stormwater collection.
+- 5. The approved adjustment has been designed and certified by a Professional Engineer; - 6.
+The approved adjustment addresses stormwater collection and conveyance and does not adversely impact stormwater collection; and - 7.
+One or more of the following conditions are present: - a. an existing building would impede roadway expansion; or - b. transitioning from a different street section.